-The rezoning of this land could create 556 additional lots, which equates to approximately 55 years' worth of R2 zoned land supply based on current residential take-up rates.
+This equates to approximately 48 years' worth of residential land supply based on current residential take-up rates.

 Whilst it is acknolwedged that this equates to a large level of land supply, based on recent take-up rates, demand for this form of residential product has been high with limited supply of developed residential lots artificially preventing higher take-up rates.